State Tax Media Host Guide 2015

 Surprisingly, not everyone has to file.
 Each year FTB gets thousands of tax returns from people who have no filing requirement.
 FTB bases their filing requirements on income amounts and exemption credits.

-For 2013, taxpayers do not need to file if they are:
+For 2014, taxpayers do not need to file a personal state income tax return if they are:

 If taxpayers had wage withholding or they made estimated tax payments, they must file a tax return to get their refund.

-CalFile is one of FTB's no-cost, easy-to-use e-file options.
-It is available to more than 6.4 million taxpayers.
-Taxpayers can use CalFile if they have income up to $345,235, itemized deductions, and some tax credits.
+CalFile is FTB’s no-cost, easy-to-use e-file option available to more than 6.4 million taxpayers.
+Taxpayers can use CalFile if they have income up to $352,830, itemized deductions, and some tax credits.

 CalFile guides taxpayers through a simple question and answer process.
 It takes about 15 to 30 minutes to complete.
-CalFile offers convenient features to make it easier to use which include:
+FTB no longer offers ReadyReturn.
+However, CalFile now offers ReadyReturn features and more, such as the ability to:

 For many, it’s not that hard.